Stratus Properties Inc. (STRS) CEO Beau Armstrong on Q4 2019 Results - Earnings Call Transcript

 Fred Burtner

 Yes.
 Well, that's a good answer.
-And then a question related to your stock itself, if I would use cooperation, when they put themselves up for sale within the last year, not get a buyer at an acceptable price for a larger company, why will your stock ever go up?
-I don't mean that negatively, I'm just trying [to work] [Ph].
+And then a question related to your stock itself, if I would use corportion, when they put themselves up for sale within the last year, could not get a buyer at an acceptable price and they are a larger company, why will your stock ever go up?
+I don't mean that negatively, I'm just trying learn.

 Beau Armstrong

 Well, I think you raised a good point.
 I think if you look at the universe of public development companies, it has traditionally been a challenging space.
-I'm not as conversing with the particulars of Howard Hughes.
+I'm not as conversant with the particulars of Howard Hughes.
 I think they have great assets in particular markets.
-I think it's a well-run company, but I'm not immersed in the details of their company, but I do you think that [technical difficulty] we have, I think there is visibility into all of our properties.
-So I think because of that, that perhaps makes us a little different, but it is, as you pointed out, it is a -- public development companies have historically been a challenge.
-Our goal around here is to turn these assets into cash, you know, on a premium basis, but do that quickly and then determine the best way to return that to the shareholders.
+I think it's a well-run company, but I'm not immersed in the details of their company, but I do think that [technical difficulty] we have, I think there is visibility into all of our properties.
+So, I think because of that, that perhaps makes us a little different, but it is, as you pointed out, it is a -- public development companies have historically been at a challenge.
+Our goal around here is to turn these assets into cash, you know, on a prudent basis but do that quickly and then determine the best way to return that to the shareholders.

 Fred Burtner